What is the property market like in Nueva Andalucia right now?

 Is now a good time to buy property in Nueva Andalucia?

 Yes, limited supply and consistent international demand support stable price growth.
-Buyers seeking long-term appreciation and rental yields find strong opportunities.
+Buyers seeking long-term appreciation and rental yields find strong opportunities in the Property Market in Nueva Andalucia.

 What types of buyers typically choose Nueva Andalucia?